Pyramidella

-Pyramidella is a genus of minute to medium-sized sea snails, marine gastropod mollusc in the subfamily Pyramidellinae of the family Pyramidellidae, the pyrams and their allies.
+Pyramidella is a genus of minute to medium-sized sea snails, marine gastropod molluscs in the subfamily Pyramidellinae of the family Pyramidellidae, the pyrams and their allies.

 Pyramidella is the type genus of the family Pyramidellidae.

 Nomenclature

 The generic name Pyramidella Lamarck, 1799, has been validated under the Plenary Powers of the ICZN, Opinion 386 (1955).
 The name Obeliscus Anonymus, 1797 [= Obeliscus Gray, 1847] has also been used for this genus, whereas the name Pyramidella was used for the genus now known as Otopleura Fischer, 1885.